wcharczuk/go-diskq/README.md

 `diskq`
 =======

+## Caveats

+`go-diskq` is currently in pre-release testing, and should not be used in production.

+# About

 The goal of `go-diskq` is to provide something like sqlite, but for Kafka.

-`go-diskq` is currently in pre-release testing, and should not be used in production.

 Specifically the requirements were:
 - Create durable event producers that recorded events to disk for each event to prevent dataloss on process shutdown.